 The consumer budget is there and as a content provider, all you have to do is tap into it.

 Interested in setting up a OTT service?
-Learn how broadcasters do it:
+Learn how you can build a winning solution: